nanibah/Academic-CV/content/publication/igcar/index.md

 ---
-title: 'Real-time sub-assembly identification through IMU data fusion with vision sensor for an inspection system'
+title: "Real-time sub-assembly identification through IMU data fusion with vision sensor for an inspection system"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here